tianzhihe/tianzhihe.github.io/_pages/about.md

 ## About Me

-I am an incoming **Assistant Professor** in the [School of Civil & Environmental Engineering and Construction Management](https://klesse.utsa.edu/civil-environmental-construction-management/) at the **University of Texas at San Antonio (UT San Antonio)**, under the [Klesse College of Engineering and Integrated Design](https://klesse.utsa.edu/).
-I recently earned my Ph.D. from the [Charles Edward Via, Jr. Department of Civil and Environmental Engineering](https://cee.vt.edu/) at [Virginia Tech](https://www.vt.edu/), where I was advised by [Dr. Farrokh Jazizadeh](https://www.inform-lab.org/farrokh-jazizadeh) at the [Inform Lab](https://www.inform-lab.org/).
+I am an **Assistant Professor** in the [School of Civil & Environmental Engineering and Construction Management](https://klesse.utsa.edu/civil-environmental-construction-management/) at the **University of Texas at San Antonio (UT San Antonio)**, within the [Klesse College of Engineering and Integrated Design](https://klesse.utsa.edu/).
+I earned my Ph.D. from the [Charles Edward Via, Jr. Department of Civil and Environmental Engineering](https://cee.vt.edu/) at [Virginia Tech](https://www.vt.edu/), where I was advised by [Dr. Farrokh Jazizadeh](https://www.inform-lab.org/farrokh-jazizadeh) in the [Inform Lab](https://www.inform-lab.org/).

 My research explores how **Ambient Intelligence (AmI)** systems in smart environments can better serve human needs by integrating data-driven reasoning, physiological sensing, and intelligent interfaces.
-Specifically, I investigate:
+In particular, I focus on:

-- How AI agents can proactively and transparently interact with users to support well-being in the built environments;
+- Designing AI agents that proactively and transparently interact with users to support well-being in built environments;
-- How wearable technologies can be used to infer human physiological and mental states in real time;
+- Leveraging wearable technologies to infer human physiological and mental states in real time;
-- How trust in human-AI interaction can be designed and evaluated in intelligent environments.
+- Investigating how trust in human–AI interaction can be designed, evaluated, and maintained in intelligent environments.

-This work aims to improve human comfort, energy efficiency, and overall quality of life in smart buildings, while maintaining user autonomy and trust.
+The overarching goal of this work is to enhance human comfort, energy efficiency, and quality of life in smart buildings—while preserving user autonomy and fostering trust.

-My broader interests span across ***Ambient Intelligence (AmI)***, ***Smart Homes***, ***Conversational AI Agents***, ***Wearable Sensors***, ***Human-AI Trust***, and ***Mixed Reality (VR/AR)***.
+My broader interests span across ***Ambient Intelligence (AmI)***, ***Smart Homes***, ***Conversational AI Agents***, ***Wearable Sensors***, ***Human–AI Trust***, and ***Mixed Reality (VR/AR)***.

-Before joining Virginia Tech, I received my Bachelor's degree in Construction Management from **Tongji University** in Shanghai, China (2019).
+I received my **Bachelor’s degree in Construction Management** from **Tongji University** in Shanghai, China (2019).

+## Human-Centered Ambient Intelligence Lab (AmI-Lab)

+I direct the **Human-Centered Ambient Intelligence Lab (AmI-Lab)** at UTSA.
+Our group investigates how AI agents, wearable sensors, and smart environments can work together to create healthier, more comfortable, and energy-efficient living and working spaces.
+We welcome students and collaborators who share interests in **AI, smart buildings, and human-centered design**.

+## Join Us
+I am always looking for motivated graduate and undergraduate students interested in **AI, smart environments, and human–computer interaction**.
+If you are interested in working with me, please [contact me via email](mailto:tianzhi.he@utsa.edu) with your CV and a short description of your research interests.